-The Association of Personal Injury Lawyers (APIL) has been fighting for the rights of injured people for 20 years.
-A not-for-profit campaign organisation, APIL’s 4,700 member lawyers (mainly solicitors, barristers and legal executives) are dedicated to changing the law, protecting and enhancing access to justice, and improving the services provided for victims of personal injury.
+The Association of Personal Injury Lawyers (APIL) has been fighting for the rights of injured people for over 30 years.
+A not-for-profit campaign organisation, APIL’s 3,200 member lawyers (mainly solicitors, barristers and legal executives) are dedicated to protecting and enhancing access to justice, improving the services provided for victims of personal injury, and campaigning to change the law wherever appropriate.
 Over the years APIL has grown to become the leading, most respected organisation in this field, constantly working to promote and develop expertise in the practise of personal injury law, for the benefit of injured people.

 The Association of Personal Injury Lawyers:

 - Believes passionately that victims deserve committed, well trained lawyers to support their fight for justice;

 - Understands that injured people can often be the most vulnerable in society and need help;